 Why not step up your TEFL/TESOL game and embark on a new — and even life-changing — teaching-related profession?
 Here are some career positions that you could land not just in a classroom setting but also in areas like training, curriculum development, and management.

 Volunteer English language teacher

 Joining English teaching volunteer programs is an excellent way to experience new cultures, get a glimpse of real life, and make lifelong connections.
-Plus, it enables you to develop soft skills that may be useful for you as a teacher, like problem-solving and leadership.
+Plus, it enables you to develop soft skills, like problem-solving and leadership, that may be useful for you as a teacher.

 Head English language teacher

-A role that will amplify your potential in managing and leading people, working as a headteacher is a great stepping-stone in your career.
-Among the responsibilities involved in this job are coordinating and assigning tasks to teachers, leading training workshops, mentoring new teachers, as well as taking part in school policymaking.
+A role that will amplify your potential in managing and leading people, working as a head teacher is a great stepping stone in your career.
+Among the responsibilities involved with this job are coordinating and assigning tasks to teachers, leading training workshops, mentoring new teachers, and taking part in school policymaking.

 English language teacher trainer

 Working in the teacher training field is crucial because, in this role, you’re using your expertise and experience to help create quality ESL educators and get them ready for the classroom.
 Aside from conducting training, you will also be doing evaluation work and developing teacher development programs.